winston0410/freedom-editor/README.md

 npm i @freedom-editor/core
 ```

 Step 2\.
-Import Freedom Editor to a script for configuration and create a new instance of Freedom Editor.
+Import Freedom Editor to a script of your choice for configuration and call Freedom Editor.

 ```
 import { FreedomEditor } from '@freedom-editor/core'

-const editor = new FreedomEditor({
+const editor = FreedomEditor({
   containerId: 'freedom-editor',
-  defaultBlock: paragraphBlock,
+  defaultBlocks: [
+  paragraphBlock
+  ],
   registeredBlocks: [
     paragraphBlock
   ]